-The project was a gift to the City of Des Moines in honor of the 125th anniversary of the Principal.
-The Principal Riverwalk was completed in early 2013.
-As hoped, the project has helped strengthen the heart of the city, unite the east and west sides of Downtown DSM and provided opportunities for outdoor recreation.
+The Principal Riverwalk was a gift to the City of Des Moines in honor of the 125th anniversary of Principal, completed in early 2013.
+As hoped, the project has helped strengthen the heart of the city, unite the east and west sides of Downtown DSM and provide opportunities for outdoor recreation.
 It has also spurred additional development in the surrounding area, adding to a more vibrant Downtown DSM.

 DSM has an active cycling community.
 If you like to get around on two wheels, there are plentiful options to take advantage of your favorite mode of transportation in Downtown DSM.
 Check out the links below for more details!

 DSM has plentiful trails, and Downtown DSM is no exception.
 Run, bike or walk through our connected city and enjoy the scenery of Downtown DSM.
 For more interactive trail information, try the Iowa By Trail app.
 The Central Iowa Trail Association updates trail conditions daily for Center Trails such as Greenwood/Ashworth Park, located on the western edge of Downtown DSM.
 There are more than 800 miles of connected walking, biking and running trails in the region, with Downtown DSM as the culminating point for many of these trails.
 Additionally, mountain biking and hiking trails are nearby as well.

 Iowa Confluence Water Trails (ICON) will connect 80+improvements across 150 miles of rivers and creeks in the DSM region, providing easy access for kayakers, anglers and campers, as well as bikers and hikers.
 The project will include multiple access points in Downtown DSM, including at the Center Street Dam along the Principal Riverwalk, at the Scott Avenue Dam at the Confluence of the Des Moines and Raccoon Rivers, and at the Fleur Drive Dam near Gray’s Lake.